Georges Berger

-Georges Berger (14 September 1918 in Sint-Jans-Molenbeek, near Brussels – 23 August 1967 at the Nürburgring) was a racing driver who raced a Gordini in his two World Championship Formula One Grands Prix.
+Georges Berger (14 September 1918 – 23 August 1967) was a racing driver who raced a Gordini in his two World Championship Formula One Grands Prix.

 He initially competed during the 1950s in a Formula 2 BMW-engined Jicey with which he finished third in the Grand Prix des Frontières at Chimay.
 In 1953 he raced for the Simca-Gordini team and finished fifth at the same track.
 He entered the same car (a 1.5-litre 4 cylinder Gordini type 15) in the Belgian Grand Prix but retired after only three laps with engine failure.
 The following year he raced a Gordini with nothing more than a fourth position at Rouen.
 After this he faded from single-seater racing.

 Later in his career he shared the winning Ferrari at the 1960 Tour de France automobile.
 He was killed racing a Porsche 911 in the 1967 84-hour Marathon de la Route at Nürburgring.